-Horror writers can now submit fiction stories to DeadLights Magazine, a forthcoming literary magazine inspired by horror greats like Stephen King, Clive Barker, and Shirley Jackson.
+Horror writers can now submit fiction stories to DeadLights Magazine, a new literary magazine inspired by horror greats like Stephen King, Clive Barker, and Shirley Jackson.
 The editor is also reviewing flash fiction, poetry, and creative nonfiction–all with a horror theme.
 Underrepresented writers are strongly encouraged to submit.

 Word length: 300-700 words for flash fiction; 2K-7K words for short fiction; 300-3K words for creative nonfiction; up to one single-spaced page of verse for poetry.